Last Updated on June 2, 2024 by Dave Schoenbeck

-For small business owners, finding and hiring good employees can feel like an impossible task.
+Finding and hiring good employees can be challenging for small business owners.
 After all, your business’s success depends directly on your employees’ success.
 There’s nothing more disheartening than going through the tedious hiring process only to end up with an employee who slacks off or quits after a few months.

 Fortunately, hiring good employees for your business doesn’t have to be complicated.
-These 5 tried-and-true tips will help you attract and hire top talent, no matter which industry you’re in.
+These 5 tried-and-true tips will help you attract and hire top talent, regardless of industry.

 1. Be clear, direct, and specific in the job description.

-You can’t expect to find the right employee if your job description doesn’t paint an accurate picture of the position.
-You’ll want to list the required skills and experience and give an idea of what day-to-day tasks might look like.
+You can’t expect to find the right employee if your job description doesn’t accurately describe the position.
+List the required skills and experience and give an idea of what day-to-day tasks might look like.
 It’s also important to be transparent and honest about any challenges you expect the employee to face within the position.

 2. Ask the right questions.

-When you’ve found a candidate you’re interested in interviewing, it’s crucial to plan out and ask the right questions at the correct times.
+When you’ve found a candidate you’re interested in, interviewing, planning, and asking the right questions at the correct times is crucial.
 It’s often a good idea to consider more than one round of interviews.
 The types of questions you ask should also shift as you move a candidate from the first interview to the second.

-A staged approach ensures that you don’t waste time asking overly specific questions with the wrong candidates in the first interview.
-Additionally, a future 2nd interview allows you to know your candidate and what makes them tick.
+A staged approach ensures you don’t waste time asking overly specific questions with the wrong candidates in the first interview.
+Additionally, a future 2nd interview lets you know your candidate and what makes them tick.
 Finally, John Maxwell’s Leadership Law #9, The Law of Magnetism, is an excellent resource when evaluating possible employees.

 3. Use behavioral assessments to learn more about candidates.

-You can learn a lot about job candidates through resumes and interviews, but you likely can’t learn everything you need to know to determine if they’re the best choice for the position.
+You can learn much about job candidates through resumes and interviews, but you likely can only learn some of what you need to know to determine if they’re the best choice.
 Behavioral surveys are an excellent tool for hiring good employees.
 You can help you learn more about your candidates’ soft skills, such as:

 ● Empathy and emotional intelligence